- My NYPL

-Before Victoria, drawn from the Pforzheimer, Berg, and Print Collections of the Stephen A. Schwarzman Building, brings together literary and cultural history, and explores the transformation of British society through the lives of a number of remarkable women, some well-known today and some almost totally forgotten.
+Before Victoria, drawn from the Pforzheimer, Berg, and Print Collections of the Stephen A. Schwarzman Building, brings together literary and cultural history.
+This exhibition explores the transformation of British society through the lives of a number of remarkable women, some well-known today and some almost completely forgotten.

 "In thy map securely saile": Maps, Atlases, Charts, and Globes from the Lawrence H. Slaughter Collection